An Introduction to Solving the Least-Squares Problem in Variational Data Assimilation: Preconditioning the normal equations

 In VarDA, it is common to theoretically transform the Hessian of the optimization problem to a new operator with a more favorable eigenvalue distribution using so-called \textit{first-level preconditioning}; this is discussed in Section~\ref{section:Firstlevelprecond}.
-In Sections~\ref{Sec:SecondLevelPrecond} and \ref{sec:non-constant A}, we explore improving convergence further by preconditioning this preconditioned problem; this is termed \textit{second-level preconditioning}.
+In Section~\ref{Sec:SecondLevelPrecond} we explore improving convergence further by preconditioning the preconditioned normal equations; this is termed \textit{second-level preconditioning}.
 Note that combining preconditioners is widely used in other fields; see, for instance, \cite{al2021, Tangetal2009}.
+Finally, in Section~\ref{sec:non-constant A}, we consider (second-level) preconditioners for a sequence of slowly varying linear systems, as encountered in practice in full VarDA simulations.
+We denote by $A$ the matrix ${\mathbb A}$ {\bf after the application of the first-level preconditioner.}